 American Crystal Sugar Company owns molasses desugarization (MDS) plants at its East Grand Forks and Hillsboro facilities.
 The MDS plants process molasses to extract additional sugar.

-American Crystal Sugar Company has sugar packaging facilities located at the Moorhead, Hillsboro, Crookston, East Grand Forks, and Sidney factories.
+American Crystal Sugar Company has sugar packaging facilities located at the Moorhead, Hillsboro, Crookston, and East Grand Forks.

 United Sugars Corporation